How to Run macOS Sonoma 14 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 (17.5) Pro

-You can select the theme you want to use in your Big Sur system on the Choose Your Look screen.
+You can select the theme you want to use on your Ventura system on the Choose Your Look screen.
 Apple has offered users three theme skins: Light, Dark, and Auto.

 If you choose to use the Auto view, your system’s view will automatically turn light or dark depending on the time zone of the country you live in.

 You do not need to download the VM Tools ISO file from anywhere for macOS guest machines.
 Using the Unlocker tool will download the VM Tools (Darwin.iso) file to your computer.

 In macOS virtual PC, go to VM / Removable Devices / CD/DVD (SATA) in the tool menu and click Settings.

 After changing the status of the CD/DVD device to Connected, add the Darwin.iso file in the Unlocker/Tools folder to the VM.

 After mounting the ISO image on the VM, double-click on Install VMware Tools and initiate the installation.

-In the VMware Tools Installer window, click Continue.
+In the VMware Tools Installer window, click Continue to continue the installation.

 VMware Tools will use 7.6 MB of disk space on your virtual disk.
 Do not change the installation location; click the Install button directly for standard installation.

 When the installation starts, type your user account password to authorize the wizard and click the Install Software button.

 This time, when you encounter the System Extension Blocked warning, click Open Security Preferences.

 Click the Allow button next to the “System software from developer VMware, Inc. was blocked from loading” warning.

 Click Not Now in the window informing you that you need to restart your system for the new system components to take effect.

 After the VM Tools installation on macOS is successfully completed, restart your system.

 When you try to transfer a file by dragging and dropping a file from the Windows 10 host machine to the macOS guest machine, you will get the VMware-tools-daemon error.
 Click Open System Preferences to resolve this error.